Australian War Memorial Logo

 • Australian peacekeeping operations in East Timor:

-• Volume I covering the period of the Interfet deployment, 1999–2000
+• Volume I covering the period of the INTERFET deployment, 1999–2000 (published in December 2022.
+Buy now).

 • Volume II covering the period 2000–12

-Seven distinguished historians have been appointed as authors: Dr Craig Stockings (Official Historian), Dr Steven Bullard, Dr Rhys Crawley, Dr David Stevens, Dr Roger Lee, Dr William Westerman, and Dr Andrew Richardson.
-The project is expected to be completed by 2022.
-Read the team biographies.
+Six distinguished historians have been appointed as authors: Dr Craig Stockings (Official Historian), Dr Steven Bullard, Dr Rhys Crawley, Dr David Stevens, Dr William Westerman, and Dr Andrew Richardson.

 The Official History team welcomes input from veterans and families of veterans who have served in or supported the operations in East Timor, Iraq, and Afghanistan.
 If you would like to contribute any information regarding your experiences, please contact the Official History team using the online form below: